 Ignorance re cancer is rife in remote rural communities – many people still erroneously believe that cancer is contagious.

-A young girl and her mom were being rejected by their community, when CANSA’s TLC Staff in Kimberley stepped in to help.
+A young girl and her mom were being rejected by their community, when CANSA’s TLC staff stepped in to help.

 Her first symptoms that caused concern were vomiting and bloody stools.
-Her mom, Jennifer, responded immediately and took her to the local hospital.
+Her mom, Jessica*, responded immediately and took her to the local hospital.

 She was then referred to Klerksdorp Clinic, who referred her to Kimberley.
 She was then referred to Bloemfontein.

 After 5 months of struggling to find an answer, she was diagnosed and admitted in an oncology unit in March 2013.
 She already had stage 2 cancer, at the time of diagnosis.